 Today you can explore this magnificent Park.
 Be sure to visit the excellent visitor centre, which houses replicas of the native tools found by archaeologists dating back 4500 years.
 Depart Kejimkujik and drive north to the Annapolis Valley Region, “The Gateway to New Brunswick” – highlights in the area include Fort Anne National Historic Site, Annapolis Royal Historic Gardens, the O’Dell House Museum, Sinclair Inn National Historic Site a delightful waterfront boardwalk and much more.
 Continue to Digby.
 Overnight Annapolis Royal.

-Day 7 – Fundy National Park/Kouchibouguac National Park
+Day 7 – Fundy National Park Area/Kouchibouguac National Park

-Depart Dalvay Bay and continue along to visit Prince Edward Island National Park and then onward to Charlottetown – Prince Edward Island’s capital; where you could visit sure to visit Founders’ Hall – Canada’s Birthplace Pavilion or the National Historic Street called Great George.
+Depart Cavendish Area and continue on to Charlottetown – Prince Edward Island’s capital; where you could visit sure to visit Founders’ Hall – Canada’s Birthplace Pavilion or the National Historic Street called Great George.
 Continue on through the Points East Coastal Drive South, on to Wood Islands Ferry Terminal.
 Board the NFL Ferry, a crossing of approximately 75 minutes, which takes you over to Caribou, Nova Scotia (payable locally).
 Drive east along the Sunrise Trail via the historic town of Pictou – the birthplace of New Scotland.
 Continue on to Cape Breton via the Canso Causeway the onwards to Baddeck.
 This scenic village overlooks the beautiful Bras d’Or Lakes and the most notable resident historically was Alexander Graham Bell – you can visit the National Historic Site named after him.
 Overnight Baddeck.